Table of Contents

 Best Practices for Strategic Communications

-When you implement strategic internal communications, this doesn’t mean churning out tons of content just for the sake of surface-level communication.
+When you implement strategic communications within a company, this doesn’t mean churning out tons of content just for the sake of surface-level communication.
 There is a critical need for attention to detail and deep thinking, which positively affects your employees.

 Employees generally want to feel connected to the organization they work for.
 One way to meet this need is through purposeful leadership communication and a good strategic communication plan.
 Here are some suggestions:

-• Casually connect with employees and maintain open communication.
-These can be in the form of office walkabouts, random employee cafeteria visits, and a bunch of light-hearted, personal interactions.
+- Connect casually with employees and maintain open communication.
+This can take the form of office walkabouts, random employee cafeteria visits, or light-hearted, personal interactions.

-• Connect with individual employees and/or groups to share key messages and recognize achievements.
-There are many ways of doing this by using videos or podcasts, live-streamed webcasts, and email shout-outs.
+- Connect with individual employees and/or groups to share key messages and recognize achievements.
+There are many ways to do this by using videos or podcasts, live-streamed webcasts, and email shout-outs.

-• Provide an open, if needed anonymous employee-focused forum for asking questions.
-Possibilities include a web chat forum, question-and-answer website (“ask the CEO”), surveys, and questionnaires.
+- Provide an open, if needed anonymous employee-focused forum for asking questions.
+Possibilities include a web chat forum, a question-and-answer website (“ask the CEO”), surveys, and questionnaires.

-Strategic communication makes a large impact on employees’ relationships within any organization.
+Strategic communications make a large impact on employees’ relationships within any organization.
 The strategy is what internal communicators come back to when they make a decision or send out a corporate communication.
-The specific parts of it – good company culture and corporate identity – strengthen the bond between employees and the company in most cases.
+The specific parts of it — good company culture and corporate identity and strengthen the bond between employees and the company in most cases.

 How to Implement Strategic Communications in Your Organization

-Cerkl Broadcast is a powerful platform that was designed to suit the needs of any size organization, regardless of its structure.
+Cerkl Broadcast is a powerful platform designed to suit the needs of any size organization, regardless of its structure.
 Ideal for internal communicators, it serves as a centralized hub for all types of communication.
-When you develop a strategic communication strategy, you can rely on Broadcast for effective planning that makes the end result more effective and manageable.
+When developing a strategic communication strategy, you can rely on Broadcast for effective planning that makes the end result more effective and manageable.

 What’s Next?